 Creating a more detailed startup transformation roadmap requires an executive sponsor along with one or more ‘startup champions’ who can act as change agents.
 In the early stages, we need to develop a new way of working for the enterprise.
 This is based on the first pilot team(s).
 As these teams learn how to develop new products and markets ‘the startup way’, a new way of working can be created that can be spread to future teams.

-A few core areas need to be addressed in the transformation roadmap:
+A few core areas need to be addressed in the transformation roadmap of agile and innovation:

 - How will we fund the new startups? (budgeting process)